 — MJ (@Glorious013) October 16, 2019

 Kassenu came off the bench as Ghana looked to tighten up their defence as the match wore down.
 He did his job, but that was the height of his career.
-After that he pottered around various clubs and is currently playing for Hearts of Oak back in his native Ghana.
+After that, he pottered around various clubs and is currently playing for Al-Merrikh in Sudan.

 Bright Addae was the prodigy of the group, being just 16 years old at the time of the tournament.
 He joined Parma a year after the tournament and probably hoped to be the next big star but in the end, he spent the next four years being loaned around as Parma had run out of non-EU registration spots.
 He eventually joined Ascoli, where he played for five years, notching over 155 games.
-Currently playing for Juve Stabia in Serie B.
+Currently playing for Romanian club FC Hermannstadt.